TechMinerApps/upmaster-legacy/docs/DEVELOPMENT.md

 POST `/auth/login` return JWT token for frontend

+POST `/auth/reset` Used to send verification token
-POST `/auth/reset` Used by password reset
+PUT `/auth/reset` Used by reset password (including update password)

 OAuth Server at `/oauth`